-We can do the same across our nation.
+We can do the same across our country.
 It is beyond time to fix the scourge of gun violence that has gripped our nation.
-In my lifetime, we have lost over a million and a half people to gun violence, that number is greater than the number of Americans lost in all wars combined.
+In my lifetime, we have lost over a million and a half people to gun violence.
+That number is greater than the number of Americans lost in all wars combined.
 It's time for lawmakers and communities to stand together to end this senseless loss of lives to gun violence.

 To learn more, visit: www.gunviolencearchive.org